React Elements

 calls.
 Instead, they always prefer the syntactic sweetness of JSX over this.

-Remember JSX from our previous discussions?
+Remember JSX from the previous chapters?

 JSX elements are purely simplifications over manually invoking createElement()